KaiqueMunhoz/100-days-of-code/README.md

 # 100 Days Of Code - Round 1

+### Day 33: April 15,

+**Today's Progress** I finalized the course of Basic - Bootstrap 4 in TreinaWeb.
+Even knowing the grid system, I still have problems to change the code in an open source project because it has a few own styles that modify Bootstrap.

+**Thoughts**

+**Link(s) to work**

 ### Day 32: April 14,

 **Today's Progress** Today I start working in a project open source with Bootstrap 4.
 I spent one hour to figure out how to improve the design of website